-Launching with an initial investment of £15.5 m (from the MacArthur Foundation, Big Society Capital and Lostand Foundation), the Women In Safe Homes fund, is hoped to provide a solution to the lack of affordable, safe and secure homes for women who are experiencing homelessness, have been involved with the criminal justice system, are survivors of domestic abuse or have other complex needs.
+Launching with an initial investment of £15.5 m (from the MacArthur Foundation, Big Society Capital and Lostand Foundation), the Women in Safe Homes fund will provide a solution to the lack of affordable, safe and secure homes for women experiencing homelessness, those involved with the criminal justice system, are survivors of domestic abuse or have other complex needs.

 Preston Road Women’s Centre and Refuge will provide specialist and housing support to help women recover from abusive or difficult circumstances.
-Nacro will house women under its Bail, Accommodation and Support Service, enabling women to find stability and rebuild their lives, and help them to sustain their tenancies.
+Nacro will house women under its Bail, Accommodation and Support Service, enabling them to find stability, rebuild their lives and sustain their tenancies.

-The fund has been developed over more than two years in collaboration with leading women’s sector organisations and networks, including Women’s Aid, to ensure that it responds to the lived experience of women and the social enterprises who support them.
-It takes a gender-lens approach to all aspects of its operation to ensure that its impact is led by women’s voices, experience, and requirements.
+The fund has been developed over more than two years in collaboration with leading women’s sector organisations and networks, including Women’s Aid, to ensure that it responds to the lived experience of women and the social enterprises that support them.
+It takes a gender-lens approach to all aspects of its operation to ensure its impact is led by women’s voices, experiences, and requirements.

-The fund is open to institutional, pension fund and professional investors in the UK and internationally, while there is the potential of a financial return from rent and capital appreciation, the strong focus is on achieving substantial positive social impact by supporting women in challenging circumstances.
+The fund is open to institutional, pension funds and professional investors in the UK and internationally.
+While there is the potential of a financial return from rent and capital appreciation, the strong focus is on achieving substantial positive social impact by supporting women in challenging circumstances.

 Keith Breslauer, Managing Director of Patron Capital, said: “The case for impact investing has never been more relevant than it is right now, with the pandemic both exacerbating and shining a light on the societal issues that vehicles such as the Women in Safe Homes fund can look to address.
 We aim to make the fund’s first acquisition by the end of this year.”

-The fund will initially focus on purchasing affordable homes in the Greater Manchester region and will expand nationally aiming to grow to £100m, over its lifetime and provide around 870 affordable homes across the UK.
-Target investors are institutional, pension fund, foundations and professional investors.
+The fund will initially focus on purchasing affordable homes in the Greater Manchester region.
+It will expand nationally, aiming to grow to £100m over its lifetime and provide around 870 affordable homes across the UK.
+Target investors are institutional, pension funds, foundations and professional investors.

 The fund works by acquiring properties and leasing them to the housing sector and homelessness charities to provide individuals and families at risk of homelessness with a settled home.